Protein for Recovery. Protein for Life!

 Protein is one of the three macronutrients that our bodies need to function properly, along with carbohydrates and fats.
 Think of protein as the building blocks of our muscles, bones, skin, and even hormones.
 When we exercise, especially when we do strength training or high-intensity workouts, our muscles go through a lot of stress and tiny tears occur in the muscle fibers.
 This is completely normal and part of the process of getting stronger.
 To repair and rebuild those muscles, our bodies need protein.

-The million dollar question is: how much protein do we need?
+The million-dollar question is: how much protein do we need?
 It depends on a few factors like your age, weight, gender, and activity level.
-But a general guideline is that for most active individuals, aiming for about 0.8 to 1.2 grams of protein per kilogram of body weight per day is a good place to start.
+However, a general guideline is that for most active individuals, aiming for about 0.8 to 1.2 grams of protein per kilogram of body weight per day is a good place to start.
 For example, if you weigh 110 pounds, you might aim to eat around 36 to 54 grams of protein each day.

 When we exercise, especially if we’re doing strength training or intense workouts, we’re essentially breaking down our muscles.
 Protein helps to repair and rebuild those muscles, making them stronger and more resilient.
 It also helps to replenish glycogen stores in our muscles, which is our body’s preferred energy source during exercise.
 So, by consuming protein after a workout, we’re giving our bodies the tools they need to recover faster and perform better next time.